OpenSourceBlackCat/MeowBot/README.md

 # AmeyaBot
 AmeyaBot!
-A YouTube Chat Bot For Live Streams.
+A YouTube All Rounder Chat Bot For Live Streams.
 !Important: Python 3.10+ Required And To Be Added In Path.
 Just Run AmeyBotInstallerSetup.py For Proper Installation!